baldurk/renderdoc/docs/window/buffer_viewer.rst

 Each vertex has a display that shows the mesh data, the format of which is pulled from the relevant stage of the pipeline - shader input or output, or vertex input attributes.
 You can choose to sync these views |arrow_join| as well as specify an offset which will stay consistent, so that you can see the same row as you move between different events.

 Below this is a 3D view which will show one stage at any given time, and can be switched with the tabs above it.
-There are two control schemes for viewing the 3D mesh - Arcball which is the default for pre-transform (VS input), and WASD controls which is the default for post-transform (VS output).
+There are two control schemes for viewing the 3D mesh - Arcball which is the default for pre-transform (VS input), and Flycam controls which is the default for post-transform (VS output).
 You can switch between these at any time with the dropdown on the toolbar above the mesh view.

 .. note::